nadiannis/tokoplay-api/README.md

 - Make a copy of `env.example` file & rename it to `.env`.

   Write a MongoDB URI to connect the API to a database.
 Make sure the MongoDB is ready to use.
-I use MongoDB database on local, named `tokoplay`.
+I use MongoDB database, named `tokoplay`.

   ```bash
   # example